moonjung-shin/TEST-1/README.md

 **Application Initialization**

-At the beginning of the application running with GDK, the initialization step should be needed for initializing GDK global variables.
+At the beginning of the application running with GDK, the initialization step should be needed to initialize GDK global variables.

 ```java
 static void Main()